Who We Share Personal Information With

 If you do not want to be part of the NRLS, please contact your Care Worker or the Team involved in your care.

-CCGs are responsible for planning the health needs of their patients, and for paying to keep their local health services running.
-Information in computerised form is sent to CCGs, with your name and address removed, but including NHS numbers and postcodes.
+ICBs are responsible for planning the health needs of their patients, and for paying to keep their local health services running.
+Information in computerised form is sent to ICBs, with your name and address removed, but including NHS numbers and postcodes.
 Exactly the same information is sent to the Office of National Statistics which produces information about the performance of hospitals.

 Research